-One of the more debated educational issues right now is whether or not there should be middle school recess.
-While one side points to the rising obesity rate among today's youth, the other side points to the fact that our educational system lags behind many other countries.
+One of the more debated educational issues currently is whether there should be middle school recess.
+While one side points to the rising obesity rate among today's youth as a reason to keep it, the other side points to the fact that the American educational system lags behind many other countries.

 The Pro-Recess Movement

 The idea of saving recess got major publicity in 2006 when Cartoon Network launched a campaign in conjunction with the National Parent and Teacher's Association called Rescuing Recess.
 The main goal was to promote written policy at the local and state levels that protects recess for students through sixth grade.
 The Benefits of Recess report explains how this movement toward recess for middle schoolers caught steam in 2011 when Chicago Public Schools became the first large urban district to announce making recess a daily requirement middle school.

 Roughly 30 percent of kids ages 10 to 17 are obese or overweight in the U.S. Part of this issue relates to food choices and part of it relates to physical inactivity.
 In addition, the Shape of the Nation Report shares comprehensive research showing physical activity in adolescents:

 Emotional and Behavioral Benefits of Middle School Recess

 Susan Meyer, principal of Meads Mill Middle School, suggests, "Middle school kids need to have unwinding and reflecting time just as adults do."
 She uses parent volunteers and time during the lunch period for recess, which helps parents connect to their kids and the school while kids get a break and the chance to find support from their friends.